DylanMeeus/springboot_jwt_blog/_posts/2015-12-15-create-a-desktop-app-with-angular-2-and-electron.markdown

 asar pack image-size-calculator app.asar
 ```

-The archive file can then be used for the app and it will be read-only.
+The archive file can then be used for the app, and it will be read-only.

 We'll obviously want to change the name of the application and also provide a unique icon.
-Instructions for this, along with the other steps involved with distribution can be found in the [Electron docs](http://electron.atom.io/docs/v0.35.0/tutorial/application-packaging/).
+Instructions for this, along with the other steps involved with distribution, can be found in the [Electron docs](http://electron.atom.io/docs/v0.35.0/tutorial/application-packaging/).

 ## Aside: Authentication with Auth0